 I recently received an email question that I get quite frequently and thought it would be a good idea to share it!
 It is on the subject of the alkaline diet and muscle growth.

 How are you?
 I’ve been using your alkaline Dr Young products and eating as much alkaline food as I can and have noticed good improvements in my energy levels in the past few weeks.
 I’m sleeping better and my skin has never been so clear.
-I have bought the 12 week alkaline diet course but am waiting until I go back to London to get it underway.
+I have bought the Alkaline Recipe System but am waiting until I go back to London to get it underway.

 I gather from a few of your posts that you go to the gym quite frequently.
 I am now getting back in to gym mode, and was wondering if you could advise me on the following..